tomasggrdev/nvim/README.md

 nvim init.vim
 ```

-When you stay in the root folder
+When you have installed the vim-plug, execute.
 `:PlugInstall`

-Wait for the plugins to download and install and execute
+Wait for the plugins to download and install and execute.
 `:q!`

+Configuration completed, enjoy!

 Plugin keybindings: